 SeriesFest is committed to leveling the playing field and elevating the content we promote to reflect the diversity in our communities.
-We have instituted a mandate for submission review that evaluates a production’s process for hiring and casting with the intention of expanding the candidate pools, encouraging employment of qualified cast and crew who have been traditionally underrepresented, and demonstrating accountability to advance progress towards inclusivity.
+We evaluate all submissions to ensure each production’s process for hiring and casting expands the candidate pools by encouraging employment of qualified cast and crew who have been traditionally underrepresented.
+Projects must demonstrate accountability and intentional progress toward inclusivity.

 Anna & John J. Sie and Global Down Syndrome Foundations Grant Fund

-SeriesFest and the Anna and John J. Sie Foundation is proud to announce that beginning with the 2024 SeriesFest: Season 10 Submissions Cycle, projects that feature or involve persons with disabilities will be considered for special grant funds underwritten by the Anna and John J. Sie Foundation.
+SeriesFest and the Anna and John J. Sie Foundation are proud to announce that, beginning with the 2024 submissions cycle, projects featuring or involving persons with disabilities will be considered for special grant funds underwritten by the foundation.

 CAZ MATTHEWS FUND

 Driven by a mission to champion filmmakers whose projects promote tolerance, acceptance, and inclusivity in the television landscape, The Caz Matthews Fund provides financial contributions to qualifying SeriesFest independent content creators.
-Each year, SeriesFest curates a short list of projects which have been accepted as official selections for the festival that meet the Caz Matthews Fund requirements.
-The SeriesFest team then collaborates with Caz to interview and identify creators to receive a one-time financial donation from the Caz Matthews Fund, subject to granting a special credit to SeriesFest, for that particular work.
+Each year, SeriesFest curates a short list of Official Selections that meet the fund’s requirements.
+We collaborate with Caz Matthews to select the creators that will receive a one-time financial donation from the fund, subject to granting a special credit to SeriesFest for the selected project.

 WOMEN DIRECTING MENTORSHIP

-SeriesFest and Shondaland are proud to have partnered for the past four years on the Women Directing Mentorship — a competition designed to discover aspiring female directors with a unique voice and provide a launchpad for their careers.
-The Women Directing Mentorship is anchored with the prestigious opportunity to shadow a director for an episode of a Shondaland original series and a $5,000 stipend to use during the duration of their mentorship.
+Since 2019, SeriesFest and Shondaland are proud to have partnered on the Women Directing Mentorship: A competition designed to discover and help launch the careers of aspiring female directors with unique voices.
+The Women Directing Mentorship is anchored with the prestigious opportunity to shadow a director for an episode of a Shondaland original series.

 EXECUTIVE ELEVATION MENTORSHIP

 The Executive Elevation Mentorship aims to diversify the landscape of television’s top decision-makers.
-Fellows will be paired with top television, new media, and digital executives of color in hopes of moving their projects — and careers — forward.
-As part of our mission, SeriesFest will curate a dedicated group of mentors and mentees to foster inclusivity in the tv/film/media industry at the leadership level.
+Fellows will be paired with top television, new media, and digital executives of color in hopes of moving their projects—and careers—forward.
+As part of our ongoing mission, SeriesFest curates a dedicated group of mentors and mentees to foster inclusivity in the tv/film/media industry at the leadership level.